FHantke/brave-browser-wiki/P3A.md

 1. Installed, in use
 2. Installed, but disabled

+### Q45: Are ads enabled?
+If not, were they enabled in the past?
+If so, for how long?
+`Brave.Rewards.AdsEnabledDuration` **[D]** **[A]**

+0. It was never on
+1. It’s still on
+2. Less than three hours
+3. Less than three days
+4. Less than three weeks
+5. Less than three months
+6. More than three months

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: